chickenPopcorn/EqEq/src/README.md

 user    0m1.660s
 sys     0m0.868s
 ```

+**Problem**: With over a 100 tests, you might want to punt a full `make test`
+for later.
+When you're writing code, you might benefit from **just running your
+own tests** _(plus a few super-simple general tests you'd like to see break,
+immediately)_.

 **Solution**: say you're developing "cool feature" against two new test files,
 `fail-cool-feature.eq` and `test-cool-feature.eq` and you want to not